grandima/stellar-handshake/readme.md

 What's not included:
 1. Unit tests.
 The code is written to be easily unit-tested because it eliminates all random dependencies.
+2. When the Stellar Node, not the app is the one who initializes a connection.
 2. Handling `Error` as well as any other messages from node.
 3. Reading the configuration from file.
 The configuration constants are hardcoded as `mainnet` and `local`, but it's easy to add your own config.
-3. Logging
+4. Logging
-4. Timeout for waiting for messages from TCP.
+5. Timeout for waiting for messages from TCP.
-5. Running a tcp connection in a separate task.
+6. Running a tcp connection in a separate task.
-6. Code comments
+7. Code comments

 Upon request, it's possible to provide the details on how to run a local stellar node to actually read the logs from it.